Frequently Asked Questions about Marriage Licensing

 What do we do with the forms we got when we applied for the marriage license?

-We'd like my daughter to be one of our witnesses, but she's only 13.
+We'd like my child to be one of our witnesses, but they are under 18.
 Can we do that?

 Our marriage certificate was lost or has not been recorded.
 What can we do?

-- After the Wedding: If the Washington State Department of Health Certificate of Marriage is not recorded with King County within 30 days of the wedding, the couple should first confirm with their wedding officiant that the form was mailed back to King County after the ceremony.
-If it was returned, call the King County Recorder's Office for a further check and directions: 206-296-1844.
+If the Washington State Department of Health Certificate of Marriage is not recorded with King County within 30 days of the wedding, the couple should first confirm with their wedding officiant that the form was mailed back to King County after the ceremony.
+If it was returned, contact the King County Recorder's Office for a further check and directions on how to proceed.
+The Recorder's Office can be reached at email@example.com or 206-477-6620.

 The country we are going to live in requires that an Apostille be affixed to our wedding certificate.
 How do we get one?

-- Please visit the Washington State Secretary of State's website about Apostilles (external link).
+Please visit the Washington Secretary of State's website to learn about Apostilles (external link).